M-arcus/cloudron-docs/docs/documentation/apps.md

 ## Restricting app access to specific users

 Most apps in Cloudron are integrated with Cloudron's Single Sign-On.
-For such apps, you can assign one or more groups to an app and the Cloudron will restrict login to only the users in those groups.
+For such apps, one or more groups can be assigned to an app and the Cloudron will restrict login to only the users that are part of those groups.

 Note that Cloudron only handles authentication.
 Assigning roles to users is done within the application itself (for example, to change a user to become a